HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="vendor_prefix_summary.sql"
 ) }}

-{{ figure_markup(
-  caption="Percent of mobile pages using any vendor prefixed feature.", content="91.05%", classes="big-number", sheets_gid="1944012653",
-  sql_file="vendor_prefix_summary.sql"
-) }}

-Prefixed properties take up the lion's share of that, since **84% of all prefixed features used were properties**.
+Prefixed properties take up the lion's share of that, since 84% of all prefixed features used were properties and these were used on 90.76% of mobile pages, and 89.66% of desktop pages.
 This is most likely a remnant of the prefix-happy CSS3 era circa 2009-2014.
 This is also evident from the most popular prefixed ones, none of which have actually needed prefixes since 2014:

 {{ figure_markup(
   image="vendor-prefix-properties.png",
   caption="Relative popularity of properties that are most used with vendor prefixes, as a percent of occurrences.", description="Bar chart of the relative popularity of properties that are most used with vendor prefixes, as a percent of occurrences.
 Desktop and mobile have similar results.
-The transform property makes up 19% of vendor prefix usage, followed by 12% transition, 9% border-radius, 8% box-shadow, 5% user-select and box-sizing, 4% animation, 3% filter, 2% each of font-smoothing, backface-visibility, appearance, and flex, and 1% usage for the remaining properties: transform-origin, osx-font-smoothing, animation-name, background-size, transition-property, and tap-highlight-color.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=859599479&format=interactive", sheets_gid="67014375", sql_file="vendor_prefix_properties.sql"
+The `transform` property makes up 19% of vendor prefix usage, followed by 12% `transition`, 9% `border-radius`, 8% `box-shadow`, 5% `user-select` and `box-sizing`, 4% `animation`, 3% `filter`, 2% each of `font-smoothing`, `backface-visibility`, `appearance`, and `flex`, and 1% usage for the remaining properties: `transform-origin`, `osx-font-smoothing`, `animation-name`, `background-size`, `transition-property`, and `tap-highlight-color`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=859599479&format=interactive", sheets_gid="67014375", sql_file="vendor_prefix_properties.sql", width="600", height="627"
 ) }}

 Some of these prefixes, like `-moz-border-radius`, haven't been useful since 2011.
 Even more mind-boggling, other prefixed properties that never existed, are still moderately common, with roughly 9% of all pages including `-o-border-radius`!